webqit/quantum-js/README.md

 ## Idea

-Imperative programs are really the foundation for *state* and *effect* and the relationship between them - the very things we try to model today at an abstract level using, sometimes, functional reactive primitives as above, and sometimes some other means to the very end.
-But, that's really to say **what we do is, for the most part, replicating _existing machine-level concepts_**!
+Imperative programs are really the foundation for *state*, *effect* and much of what we try to model today at an abstract level using, sometimes, functional reactive primitives as above, and sometimes some other means to the same end.
+Now, that's really to say: **much of the code we write is a replication of _existing machine-level concepts_; an overhead**!

 <details><summary>Learn more</summary>

-Whether it's an assignment expression that sets or changes the data held in a local variable (`count = 10`), or a delete expression that mutates some object property (`delete object.value`), it's all "effect", and the end is always "change in state"!
-(And a large program is just many of these at play, interspersed with control flow structures!)
+Right in the fundamentals of a programming language - from the assignment expression that sets or changes the data held in a local variable (`count = 10`) to the delete expression that mutates some object property (`delete object.value`) - you can already see "state" and "effect" at play!
+(And a large program is simply many of these interspersed with control flow structures!)

-What we don't get with how this works naturally is having "end state" automatically maintained by the effects that produce them as other parts of the program change!
-That's a relationship not maintained by the runtime!
-And that idea is often what we try to acheive in an alternative approach - wherein `count = 10` has to be something like: `setCount(10)`.
+What we don't get with how this works is having "end state" automatically maintained by the effects that produce them as other parts of the program change!
+(That relationship is simply not maintained by the runtime!)
+And that's where a whole new way of doing even basic things becomes necessary - wherein we approach every imperative operation programmatically: `setCount(10)` vs `count = 10`.

 </details>

-If we could get the JS runtime to add "reactivity" to how it already works - this time, having each effect automatically maintain their own end state, **we would have unnecessitated the manual way and would be actually leaving _machine-level concepts_ to the _machine_**!
+If we could get the JS runtime to add "reactivity" to how it already works - this time, having each effect automatically maintain their own end state, **we would have unnecessitated the manual way and would be fully leaving _machine-level concepts_ to the _machine_**!

 <!--
 <details><summary>Learn more</summary>